Skip to main content

 # apinizer-worker-report-prod-20260422.html

-This approach makes each environment’s own detailed report independently shareable/archivable; it is also more practical to send only its own report to a given environment’s team.
+This approach makes each environment’s detailed report independently shareable/archivable; it is also more practical to send only their own report to the team of an environment.

 8-) Troubleshooting

-The errors below are the most commonly encountered ones.
-For initial diagnosis, always check the collector script’s console output and the last few lines of the generated JSONL file.
+The errors below are the most common situations.
+For initial diagnosis, always check the console output of the collector script and the last few lines of the generated JSONL file.

 ERROR: 401 Unauthorized — check the ENV_ID value.
-The ENV_ID is incorrect, or the ID of a different environment has been entered.
-Retrieve the correct environment’s ID again from the API Manager → Environments menu.
+The ENV_ID is incorrect or the ID of another environment was entered.
+Re-obtain the correct ID for the environment from the API Manager → Environments menu.
 ERROR: Could not reach Worker ({WORKER_URL}) There is no TCP-level access to the Worker address.
-Network rules, the Ingress/NodePort definition, or proxy settings should be checked.
-A quick verification can be made by manually sending a request with curl -v "${WORKER_URL}/apinizer/diagnostics/all?internal=true".
-ERROR: ENV_NAME, WORKER_URL, and ENV_ID are required. monitor.sh was run with no arguments or with missing arguments.
-If you have not filled in the DEFAULT_* values at the top of the script, you must pass all three arguments on the command line.
-ERROR: <env>-worker-jvm-YYYYMMDD.jsonl does not exist.
-Is monitor.sh <env> ... running? make-report.sh looks for the JSONL file belonging to the environment you specified.
-The collector may not have been started yet, may have been run with a different environment name, or may be running in a different directory.
+Network rules, Ingress/NodePort definitions, or proxy settings should be checked.
+Quick verification can be done by sending a manual request with curl -v "${WORKER_URL}/apinizer/diagnostics/all?internal=true".
+ERROR: ENV_NAME, WORKER_URL, and ENV_ID are required. monitor.sh was run without arguments or with missing arguments.
+If you have not filled in the DEFAULT_* values at the beginning of the script, you must pass all three arguments on the command line.
+ERROR: <env>-worker-diagnostics-YYYYMMDD.jsonl does not exist.
+Is monitor.sh <env> ... running? make-report.sh looks for the JSONL file of the specified environment.
+The collector may not have been started yet, may have been run with another environment name, or may be running in another directory.
 The collector script and the report generator must run in the same directory.
-WARNING: There should be at least 3 records for the charts to be meaningful.
-If the collector has just been started, enough samples may not yet have accumulated.
-At the default 120-second interval, waiting at least 6 minutes is sufficient for a meaningful report.
+WARNING: At least 3 records are needed for meaningful charts.
+If the collector has just been started, sufficient samples may not have accumulated yet.
+With the default 120-second interval, waiting at least 6 minutes is sufficient for a meaningful report.
 Some pods do not appear in the report at all.
-If the Worker Deployment is running with multiple replicas, requests coming in through a Service or Ingress are distributed across different pods.
-The collector may land on a random pod for each request; in short-term monitoring, some pods will have a low chance of being sampled.
-To monitor per pod, you can run additional collectors that target each pod individually (e.g., via a headless service or pod DNS).
+If the Worker Deployment is running with multiple replicas, requests coming through a Service or Ingress are distributed to different pods.
+The collector may hit a random pod on each request; in short-term monitoring, some pods have a low chance of being sampled.
+To monitor per pod, additional collectors targeting each pod separately (e.g., via headless service or pod DNS) can be run.